-For the 2016-17 season, the Tribe requests to establish duck seasons that would run from September 2, 2016, through January 31, 2017.
+The Tribe requests to establish duck seasons that would run from September 2, 2019, through January 31, 2020.
 The tribe is requesting the daily bag limit for ducks to be consistent with final Federal frameworks.
 The possession limit is twice the daily bag limit.

-The Tribe proposes a season on geese starting September 2, 2016, and ending on January 31, 2017.
-The tribe is requesting the daily bag limit for geese to be consistent with final Federal frameworks.
+The Tribe proposes a season on geese starting September 2, 2019, and ending on January 31, 2020.
+The Tribe is requesting the daily bag limit for geese to be consistent with final Federal frameworks.
 The possession limit is twice the daily bag limit.

-Based on the quantity of requests the Spokane Tribe of Indians has received, the tribe anticipates harvest levels for the 2016-17 season for both ducks and geese to be fewer than 100 total birds with goose harvest at fewer than 50.
+Based on the quantity of requests the Spokane Tribe of Indians has received, the Tribe anticipates harvest levels for the 2019-20 season for both ducks and geese to be fewer than 100 total birds, with goose harvest at fewer than 50.
 Hunter success will be monitored through mandatory harvest reports returned within 30 days of the season closure.

-We propose to approve the Spokane Tribe's requested 2016-17 special migratory bird hunting regulations.
+We propose to approve the Spokane Tribe's requested 2019-20 special migratory bird hunting regulations.

-(w) Squaxin Island Tribe, Squaxin Island Reservation, Shelton, Washington (Tribal Members Only)
+(x) Squaxin Island Tribe, Squaxin Island Reservation, Shelton, Washington (Tribal Members Only)

-The Squaxin Island Tribe of Washington and the Service have cooperated since 1995, to establish special tribal migratory bird hunting regulations.
+The Squaxin Island Tribe of Washington and the Service have cooperated since 1995 to establish special tribal migratory bird hunting regulations.
 These special regulations apply to tribal members on the Squaxin Island Reservation, located in western Washington near Olympia, and all lands within the traditional hunting grounds of the Squaxin Island Tribe.

-For the 2016-17 season, we have yet to hear from the Squaxin Island Tribe.
-The Tribe usually requests to establish duck and coot seasons that would run from September 1, 2016, through January 15, 2017.
+For the 2019-20 season, we have yet to hear from the Squaxin Island Tribe.
+The Tribe usually requests to establish duck and coot seasons that would run from September 1 through January 15.
 The daily bag limit for ducks would be five per day and could include only one canvasback.
 The season on harlequin ducks is closed.
 For coots, the daily bag limit is 25.
-For snipe, the Tribe usually proposes that the season start on September 15, 2016, and end on January 15, 2017.
+For snipe, the Tribe usually proposes that the season start on September 15 and end on January 15.
 The daily bag limit for snipe would be eight.
-For band-tailed pigeon, the Tribe usually proposes that the season start on September 1, 2016, and end on December 31, 2016.
+For band-tailed pigeon, the Tribe usually proposes that the season start on September 1 and end on December 31.
 The daily bag limit would be five.
 The possession limit would be twice the daily bag limit.

-The Tribe usually proposes a season on geese starting September 15, 2016, and ending on January 15, 2017.
+The Tribe usually proposes a season on geese starting September 15 and ending on January 15.
 The daily bag limit for geese would be four, including no more than two snow geese.
 The season on Aleutian and cackling Canada geese would be closed.
-For brant, the Tribe usually proposes that the season start on September 1 and end on December 31, 2016.
+For brant, the Tribe usually proposes that the season start on September 1 and end on December 31.
 The daily bag limit for brant would be two.
 The possession limit would be twice the daily bag limit.

-We propose to approve the Tribe's 2016-17 special migratory bird hunting regulations, upon receipt of their proposal.
+We propose to approve the Tribe's 2019-20 special migratory bird hunting regulations, upon receipt of their proposal.

-(x) Stillaguamish Tribe of Indians, Arlington, Washington (Tribal Members Only)
+(y) Stillaguamish Tribe of Indians, Arlington, Washington (Tribal Members Only)

 The Stillaguamish Tribe of Indians and the Service have cooperated to establish special regulations for migratory game birds since 2001.
-For the 2016-17 season, the Tribe requests regulations to hunt all open and unclaimed lands under the Treaty of Point Elliott of January 22, 1855, including their main hunting grounds around Camano Island, Skagit Flats, and Port Susan to the border of the Tulalip Tribes Reservation.
+For the 2019-20 season, the Tribe requests regulations to hunt all open and unclaimed lands under the Treaty of Point Elliott of January 22, 1855, including their main hunting grounds around Camano Island, Skagit Flats, and Port Susan to the border of the Tulalip Tribes Reservation.
 Ceded lands are located in Whatcom, Skagit, Snohomish, and Kings Counties, and a portion of Pierce County, Washington.
 The Stillaguamish Tribe of Indians is a federally recognized Tribe and reserves the Treaty Right to hunt (U.S. v.
 Washington).